 Meeting with a healthcare professional to discuss your current state of health is advised.
 Your care provider can help you make decisions to prepare your body for pregnancy and increase your chances of having a healthy outcome.

 From preconception diet and general recommendations to how to reduce the risk of birth defects, our Richmond, VA preconception care providers will help you feel comfortable and confident as you begin your journey to pregnancy.
 They will also offer advice on how to improve your chances of conceiving.

 What to Expect at Your Preconception Care Checkup

 A preconception visit may include a physical check-up, but it’s mainly an opportunity to talk with your doctor about your personal fertility outlook and potential roadblocks.
 Your OB/GYN can help you optimize your and your partner’s preconception health and help identify your optimal times for conception.

 At our offices throughout Richmond, VA, a preconception doctor visit may include a physical examination that includes a pelvic exam, pap smear, and blood tests to check your blood type and also identify any nutritional deficiencies.
-The gynecologist may also prescribe screening tests for sexually transmitted infections like genital herpes and other conditions for you and your partner.
+Your OB/GYN may also prescribe screening tests for sexually transmitted infections like genital herpes and other conditions that could affect your pregnancy.

 Besides a preconception checkup, you can expect to discuss the following at your preconception visit:

 Your doctor will ask you about any birth control or other medications you’re on.
 Depending on the method of contraception you are using, they will discuss when to stop, as some methods are known to have a delay in the return to fertility after stopping.